ThomasMKarl/GPU-Skript/README.md

 # Scientific-Computing-for-GPUs
-A Skript and Code examples from "Wissenschaftliches Rechnen auf Grafikkarten", a lecture from winter term 2019/20 at University of Regensburg.
+Lecture Notes from "Wissenschaftliches Rechnen auf Grafikkarten", a lecture held at University of Regensburg.

+folder "exercises" contains an exercise sheet

+folder "libdoc" contains documentaion of rz412.ur.de:/temp/kat10110

+download UR logo from https://www.uni-regensburg.de/verwaltung/corporate-design/index.html and copy to root folder see "Makefile" for compilation requires TeXLive >= 2018 (or TeXLive >= 2016 + URPagestyles from https://github.com/TeXhackse/urcls)